Commodore 16 & Plus/4 Technical Details and Trivia

 - TED also handled the sound, omitting the brilliant SID chip as found in the C64.
 TED, however, was not as capable sound-wise, offering just 2 tone generators, although one of these could also produce distortion effects.

 - The Plus/4 could run both the standard serial floppy drives (CBM 1540/1541) and it's own dedicated drive, the CBM 1550, which was much faster (400%!) due to its use of the parallel interface of the cartridge port.
 Commodore also produced the CBM 1542 which was just a repackaged 1541 in a grey case for people who didn't want to spend the extra money for the 1551.
-Since the 1551 disk drive is a parallel device, it actually connects to the Plus/4 and C16 via the expansion port, whereas the other disk drives are serial devices so they use the serial port.
+Since the 1551 disk drive is a parallel device, it actually connects to the Plus/4 and C16 via the expansion port, whereas the other Commodore disk drives are serial devices so they use the serial port.

 Hover your mouse over this Plus/4 circuit board for a description of the components